noseandnose/ezrasnashim/replit.md

 - **Geolocation**: Browser Geolocation API, OpenStreetMap Nominatim API, Google Maps Places API.
 - **UI Libraries**: Radix UI (component primitives), Lucide React (icons), Tailwind CSS (styling).
 - **Analytics**: Google Analytics (G-7S9ND60DR6).

+## Known Platform Issues
+- **Replit Cartographer Warnings**: The `@replit/vite-plugin-cartographer` plugin (v0.4.2) generates "TypeError: traverse is not a function" warnings during development builds due to an internal plugin bug.
+These warnings are cosmetic only and do not affect application functionality.
+The warnings appear because the plugin has an internal issue with its @babel/traverse dependency loading.
+This is a known Replit platform issue that cannot be resolved without modifying forbidden configuration files (vite.config.ts).
+The application builds and runs correctly despite these warnings.